CDVyhlidal/Cactus/SUCCULENT.md

 - You can now open the Cow Level with just a Town Portal Book.
 - Nihlathak's Portal no longer closes when you get the Halls of Pain WP and have already killed him.
+- There no longer is an experience penalty when you die.

 ## Drop Balancing

-- The default item drop amounts are the same as /players 8.
-- Improved Item Drop Rates.
-- Improved Rune Drop Rates.
+- Improved Item and Rune Drop Rates.
-- Act Bosses always have quest drops and drop rates.
+- Act bosses always have quest drops and drop rates.
-- Chests can now drop higher runes on each difficulty.
+- The Countess and Chests can now drop higher runes on each difficulty. `(Normal: Sol, NM: Ist, Hell: Zod)`
-  - Normal (A2+): Up to Sol
-  - Nightmare: Up to Ist
-  - Hell: Up to Zod
 - Annihilus & Hellfire Torch are now droppable like Gheeds.
 - Azurewrath Crystal Sword is now enabled and droppable.
 - Keys no longer drop (They are useless on Single Player).
 - Rare items will spawn with max affixes if possible.
+- Perfect Gems now have a chance to drop when appropriate.

 ## Optimizations